FICTURE7/CoCSharp/README.md

 Follow the code style else I won't merge your pull request.
 Make your pull requests focused and readable.
 You can also contribute by creating issues and reporting bugs, giving ideas for enhancement.

-Am not any merging pull requests like a clan search API which completely drifts away from this project.
+Am not any merging pull requests like a clan search API which completely drifts away from the goal of this project.
 If you want to make a clan search API, use CoCSharp as a library and go ahead. :]

 ### Thanks